Physics / Astrophysics / Pre-Engineering

 In the last few years OWU students have been accepted for graduate study at Princeton, Caltech, MIT, Cornell University, the University of Chicago, Northwestern University, Cambridge University, the Ohio State University, the University of Michigan and others.
 Our students have taken advantage of 3-2 engineering opportunities at Caltech, Washington University in St. Louis, Case Western Reserve University, and Columbia University.

 However, graduate school, engineering and professional school are not the only paths our majors have followed.
 Many of them have used their scientific training as a springboard into a career in industry or business or in secondary education.
 Whatever path you follow, you’ll be working closely with expert teachers who can steer you toward research and internship opportunities both on and off campus.
 You’ll also benefit from Ohio Wesleyan’s liberal arts curriculum, which offers a broad range of inquiry in the arts, humanities, and social sciences, helping you raise and answer questions about values, about society and about yourself.

-Distinctions earned by our students in recent years include:
+Distinctions earned by our students include: